Creating a Fence with Plants

 If you’ve decided that you want to use plants to create a living fence, you might be wondering exactly what types of plants you can use.
 The answer all depends on the look that you are trying to create, whether that’s a fence you cannot see through or a more open fence that just denotes the edges of your property.
 Hedging plants such as Box or pittosporum are perfect as they have compact growth and attractive foliage.
 Alternatively, you can use pines that have been planted close together, or even flowering plants such as roses and the like.
 If you’re after something fast growing, a bamboo hedge is perfect but be careful to plant clumping bamboo not running bamboo, or you’ll soon find that your bamboo is going wild!
 On the other hand, if you want your living fence to be productive, why not plant a line of citrus trees?
 You can eat or juice the fruit, or turn it into jams and preserves!

-I choose you3.
-You choose the best fence builder
+3. You choose the best home extension builder

 Why do you need my email address?